 “Since beliefs are strong performance enhancers, I would recommend compression clothing to persons who believe in the performance-enhancing effect,” says Billy Sperlich, a professor of exercise science at the University of Würzburg in Germany, who co-authored the review.

-Just make sure the gear fits properly—as in, it's I-can't-fit-my-hand-in-here tight.
+Just make sure the gear fits properly (aka it isn't too tight).